About Us

 Many people want to protect our climate.
 However, it can be difficult to start significant transformations alone - in everyday-life, in politics, in our working environment.
 We believe that we have to create synergies and collaborate when it comes to challenges of the magnitude of climate change.
 Therefore, we created this platform to

-1) enable all kinds of working groups to reliably compute and reduce their
+1) enable all kinds of working groups to reliably compute and reduce their carbon footprints,

 2) approach this challenge as a community and,